 Last fall I wrote an article explaining how medical marijuana will impact the workplace should Florida vote to legalize marijuana in the upcoming election.
 Although receiving a majority vote amongst the Florida electorate, medical marijuana did not pass in Florida.
 Nonetheless, it is largely expected that Florida will ultimately legalize marijuana for medicinal purposes within the near future.

-Although not yet legal in Florida, there have been recent developments like Dade County decriminalizing possession of marijuana and imposing a $100 fine, less then the cost of a parking ticket for holding less than 20 grams.
-In other jurisdictions there have been recent developments on the topic of medical marijuana in the workplace that may have a great impact on Florida law.
+Although not yet legal in Florida, there have been recent developments like Dade County decriminalizing possession of marijuana and imposing a $100 fine, less than the cost of a parking ticket for holding less than 20 grams.
+In other jurisdictions, there have been recent developments on the topic of medical marijuana in the workplace that may have a great impact on Florida law.

 When it comes to marijuana laws, it is quite possible that Colorado will become the go-to state for reference in the creation of marijuana legislation.
 Colorado was one of the first states to legalize marijuana for medical purposes and the first state to legalize marijuana for recreational use; therefore other states will look to Colorado and Colorado courts as to what to do when shaping their own state’s laws.
 While Colorado law is not binding in Florida and Florida courts are not required to abide by Colorado law, Colorado law will certainly be presented to Florida courts in the event medical marijuana becomes legal in Florida.